|Nutrition Facts (per serving)|

 |Vitamin C 65mg||327%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a spin on the classic recipe for French steamed mussels—you know, the big bowl of mussels bathed in white wine, butter, and garlic.

-This dish exudes a certain exoticness and it works for a casual dinner party.
+This dish exudes a certain sophistication, and it works for a casual dinner party.
 It's both easy and quick, but like all such recipes, the quality of the ingredients matters a lot.

 Buy the best mussels and good, sweet butter and use a white wine you'd drink yourself.
 Figure on 1 pound of mussels per person for the main course.

 Scrub and debeard the mussels.
 The "beard" is the fibrous hairy thing hanging from one side of the tasty bivalve.
 Pull it off with a side-to-side motion.